 Utila in Honduras is the closet budget place to learn to dive in Central America or the Caribbean.

-Diving in the Bay of Pigs: Equipment and Safety
+Diving Equipment and Safety in the Bay of Pigs, Cuba

 The equipment at Octopus Club was better than expected.
 Neither Sheena nor I had any issues with our diving equipment.